Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Model Evaluation

-\begin{itemize} \item \textbf{Picked suggestions (Picked):} Percentage of typed words for which the suggestion list was fixated and for which the user picked a suggestion~\cite{2025suggestion}. \item \textbf{Failed suggestions (Failed):} Percentage of typed words during which the suggestion list was fixated, but no suggestion was picked~\cite{2025suggestion}. \item \textbf{Start checking character (Start):} Percentage of typed characters within a word before the user fixates the suggestion list for the first time.
-Computed for each word individually, for which the suggestion list is fixated at least once~\cite{2025suggestion}. \item \textbf{Gaze ratio on suggestion list (Gaze Sugg):} Proportion of time spent looking at the suggestion list, calculated by dividing total fixation duration on the suggestion list by overall fixation duration across the interface~\cite{2025suggestion}. \item \textbf{Keystroke savings (KS):} Key metric for assessing the benefit of suggestion usage, calculated as 1 minus the ratio of total keystrokes to the number of characters in the final input~\cite{2025suggestion, lehmann2023typing}. \end{itemize}

-We regard these metrics as essential when evaluating typing models that simulate suggestion usage.
-However, if gaze behavior is not modeled explicitly, \textbf{Failed} and \textbf{Start} could be dropped.
-Additional metrics might be needed for models that simulate behavior with other ITE systems or input devices (e.g., typing on a tablet or laptop~\cite{roy2021typing}).
+To better assess word suggestion models, we extend the benchmark proposed by~\citet{shi2024crtypist} with a set of new metrics characterizing typing behavior with suggestions, including \textit{Picked suggestions} (Picked; words for which the suggestion list was checked and a suggestion was selected), \textit{Failed suggestions} (Failed; words for which the suggestion list was checked but no suggestion was selected), \textit{Start checking character} (Start; percentage of characters typed before the first fixation on the suggestion list), \textit{Gaze ratio on the suggestion list} (Gaze Sugg), and \textit{Keystroke savings} (KS).
+In addition, we evaluate on the four main metrics from the previous benchmark: \textit{Gaze ratio on the keyboard} (Gaze kbd), \textit{Uncorrected error rate} (UER), \textit{Backspaces per character} (BPC), and \textit{Words per minute} (WPM).
+More details are provided in Appendix~\ref{sec:metrics}.